A Winter Substitute for Bicycles:

 Eskild pushes the sled and then hops on the runners and begins to ride us around the Snow Hotel.
 I’m relaxed sitting in the chair, but I’m sure his heart must have been pumping as he kicks the sled along.

-The kicksled can be used for dog sledding as well and on the Huritigruten Norwegian cruises you can go on dog sledding excursions.What are your thoughts on the subject?
+The kicksled can be used for dog sledding as well and on the Huritigruten Norwegian cruises you can go on dog sledding excursions.What are you going to do with this information right now?